AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/opt-db-analysis.md

 ### Set a Primary Key

 A [primary key](http://en.wikipedia.org/wiki/Unique_key) is an unchanging column (or set of columns) that produces unique values within a table.
-Primary keys are incredibly important, as they ensure that your tables are properly replicated in MBI.
+Primary keys are incredibly important, as they ensure that your tables are properly replicated in [!DNL MBI].

 When building primary keys, use an integer data type for the column that auto-increases.
 We also recommend you avoid using multiple column primary keys where possible.